 Our proprietary technology platform enables the creation of optimized biocatalysts that make existing industrial processes faster, cleaner and more efficient than current methods and has the potential to make new industrial processes possible on a commercial scale.
-We have focused our biocatalyst development efforts on large and rapidly growing markets, including pharmaceuticals, advanced biofuels and bio-chemicals.
-We have commercialized our biocatalysts in the pharmaceutical industry and are developing biocatalysts for use in producing advanced biofuels under a multi-year research and development collaboration with Shell and for use in sustainable detergent alcohols under a collaboration with M&G. We have enabled biocatalyst-based drug manufacturing processes at commercial scale and have delivered biocatalysts and drug products to some of the world's leading pharmaceutical companies.
+We have focused our biocatalyst development efforts on large and rapidly growing markets, including pharmaceuticals, advanced biofuels and bio-based chemicals.
+We have commercialized our biocatalysts in the pharmaceutical industry and are developing biocatalysts for use in producing advanced biofuels under a multi-year research and development collaboration with Shell, for use in sustainable detergent alcohols under collaboration with M&G and to develop improved processes for the production of first generation ethanol in collaboration with Raizen.
+We have enabled biocatalyst-based drug manufacturing processes at commercial scale and have delivered biocatalysts and drug products to some of the world's leading pharmaceutical companies.
 In our research and development collaboration with Shell, we are developing biocatalysts for use in producing advanced biofuels from renewable sources of non-food plant materials, known as cellulosic biomass.
+In our collaboration with Raizen, we are deploying our CodeEvolver directed evolution technology platform to develop an improved first generation ethanol process for producing ethanol made from sugar.
 We are also pursuing opportunities in the bio-based chemicals market, including developing sustainable detergent alcohols for use in the household products market in collaboration with M&G. Additionally, we are using our technology platform to pursue biocatalyst-enabled solutions in other bioindustrial markets, including carbon management and water treatment.